spark-mv/cdn/install.md

 * Replace XXXXX with your HolaCDN customer ID.
 * In monetization plugin DoubleClick settings, untick LeadWithFlash option if it's ticked

-## 3.3 Nimble live streaming
+## 3.3 Nimble Streamer live streaming

-Nimble is supported out of the box, but needs to be configured to allow HolaCDN servers to download content - [instructions here][30].
+[Nimble Streamer] (https://wmspanel.com/nimble) is supported out of the box, but needs to be configured to allow HolaCDN servers to download content - [instructions here][30].
 # 4. Shortcut: controlling HolaCDN via the address bar

 As a shortcut, you can also control HolaCDN via the address bar by appending a string to the URL of the video page.